Course Summary

 formal analysis in the context of real-world systems.
 Hands-on learning, through the use of software tools

 in homeworks and projects, will be emphasized.
-We will learn the real tools used at NASA, Boeing, Rockwell Collins, Honeywell, Airbus, Amazon, and others.
+We will learn the real tools used at NASA, Boeing, Collins Aerospace, Honeywell, Airbus, Amazon, and others.
 Students from all

 areas of aerospace engineering, electrical and computer engineering, computer science,